sulu/web-twig/docs/image.md

 ##### 8. Set width and height attribute automatically

-Since Sulu 2.3 the original image width and height are save as properties.
+Since Sulu 2.3 the original image width and height are saved as properties.
-This allows us the guess the width and height dimension of a given image format.
+This allows to guess the width and height of a image format and set the respective HTML attributes.

-With setting the width and height attribute modern browsers avoid a layer shifts and the page will not jump when images are loaded.
+Setting the width and height attribute allows modern browsers to avoid layer shifts and therefore the page will not jump when images are loaded.

 This feature can be activated the following way: